Azagwen/DataPack_Item_Operations/README.md

 # Datapack Item Operations

+A mod that allows data-driven Item Operations via Datapack.

+The mod adds a "dp_item_ops" folder to the vanilla data folder which allows for the addition of more data types, such as Item operations.

 ## Installation

 Download the mod and put it in your game's "mods" folder, you can now use the mod's datapack features.